AveryData/AveryData.github.io/_learning/linear_regression.md

         - Coefficients are interpreted as the dependent variable chances by coeff * 100 for a one unit increase in the X.
     - Did you try loging both x and y?
 - Did you possibly leave any important predictor variables out?
+- Can you use a regression tree instead?

 - Are the residuals (errors) normal?
 Make a q-plot or histogram of the residuals.
 If a histogram, does it look normal?
 If q-q plot, is it linear?
 Does it have tail deviations at the ends?
 That may suggest outliers.